Become a Massage Therapist with Your GI Bill®

-Massage Therapy is a popular career choice that focuses on both treatment for specific ailments and overall health and wellness.
-An education and training in Massage Therapy is typically found as a postsecondary certificate program and as an Associate Degree program.
+Massage therapy is a popular career choice that focuses on both treatment for specific ailments and overall health and wellness.
+An education and training in massage therapy is typically found as a postsecondary certificate program and as an associate degree program.
+But does the GI Bill pay for massage therapy school?

 What do Massage Therapists do?